 The Sustainable Fashion Market in China: A Promising Industry for a Society Shifting Toward Eco-Friendly Products

 China’s vast population and rapid economic growth have resulted in significant environmental impacts.
 As a result, China needs to change its unsustainable habits.
 Public interest is on the rise for sustainable lifestyles and people are receptive to sustainability initiatives.
-But it seems that fashion hasn’t caught up with western countries yet since these trends seem new in Chinese culture.
+But it seems that the sustainable fashion trend hasn’t caught up with Western countries yet since these trends seem new in Chinese culture.

-Nevertheless, we should underline the fact that Chinese consumers are conscious of their environmental footprint.
-And especially the disasters that are linked to it.
-Following several natural disasters, such as the recent floods in Henan province (July 2021), preserving the environment has become one of China’s top priorities.
-This is why this relatively new market is extremely promising for brands that are ready to take risks.
+Nevertheless, we should underline the fact that Chinese consumers tend to notice their environmental footprint more nowadays.
 If you try to convince Chinese consumers of the benefits of purchasing sustainable apparel, you may find people who listen.
 Brands are thus encouraged to follow this path, giving the opportunity to consumers to purchase eco-friendly, recycled, and sustainable products.
-The famous chain stores H&M and Zara have already started to implement their green strategy in China.
+The famous chain stores H&M and Zara have already started to implement their green strategy in China, wanting to become sustainable fashion brands leading the market in the next years.

 Chinese consumers are more aware of their environmental footprint

-Due to rising awareness among the Chinese population as well as several submit about climate change worldwide, Chinese consumers are more aware than before of their environmental footprint.
+Due to rising awareness among the Chinese population as well as several submissions about climate change worldwide, Chinese consumers are more aware than before of their environmental footprint.

-When we look at this 2017 chart from Statista, we can see that China is the second country after India for which sustainability matters.
-In fact, 60% of Chinese respondents considered that sustainability was somewhat important.
+When we look at this chart from Statista, we can see that China is the second country after India for which sustainability matters.
+In fact, 60% of Chinese respondents considered sustainability somewhat important.
 While only 26% considered that it was very important.
-Back in 2017, sustainable fashion was only starting to emerge in China.
-It explains why Chinese consumers were not quite aware of it.
-Nevertheless, before launching your brand in China, you should take into account that sustainability is not common yet.
+Before launching your brand in China, you should take into account that sustainability is not common yet.
 Especially in rural cities where people are far from being preoccupied with that.

 Impact of Covid-19 on Eco-Friendly Consumption

-The Covid-19 pandemic has greatly contributed to making us realize that our over-consumption was nefast for our society.
-In major parts of China, Covid-19 was a sign of mother nature to operate a complete U-turn.
+The Covid-19 pandemic has greatly contributed to making us realize that our over-consumption was bad for our society.
 Indeed, the pandemic increased the interest in health and wellness consumption.
 Chinese medicine has always been about preventing the body and health from any disease.
 With this unexpected virus, it was time to care about our lifestyle to avoid any negative outcome.
-In brief, Covid-19 could be a major turning point in the success of sustainable consumption in China.
+In brief, Covid-19 could be a major turning point in the success of sustainable development goals in China.

 New Policy Shifts from the Chinese Government

 The Chinese government has recognized the need to pivot toward more sustainable economic growth and consumption habits.
 China’s rapid population growth, coupled with the over-consumption of resources within its borders has created a toxic environment for future generations.
 The public interest in sustainability obviously increased combined with positive attitudes among consumers.
-Especially towards clothing that is environmentally friendly, there are some signs of change happening – even though sustainable fashion is not widespread across China yet.
+Especially towards green fashion products from recycled materials, there are some signs of change happening – even though sustainable fashion is not widespread across China yet.

 The country also experienced a rise in consumer interest in environmental products.
 This major shift has led to accelerating sustainable consumption and production patterns.
 One of the first major acts going toward this was in 2017 when Chinese President Xi Jinping announced goals of driving green development to restore a “Beautiful China” (美丽中国).
 The objective?
 For China to be clean, prosperous, and developed by 2035.